dzackgarza/notes_site/Obsidian/Unsorted/Thom spectrum.md

 ---
-aliases: ["Thom spectra", "Thom spectrum"]
+aliases:
+- Thom spectra
+- Thom spectrum
 ---

 Can view as a twisted [suspension%20spectrum](suspension%20spectrum)?